Grants

 £4,371 awarded

 The Seal Project in Brixham is the only seal research organisation in South Devon.
-It has increased knowlwdge of seal activity in the South West, and can recognise returning seals to the area by their fur patterns and their behaviours.
+It has increased knowledge of seal activity in the South West, and can recognise returning seals to the area by their fur patterns and their behaviours.

 Grey seals are a globally rare species but can be frequently seen around South Devon shores, and despite Common or Harbour seals not being very ‘common’ in this area, a small number are seen regularly.